-Dr. David Wilson, President
+Dr. David Kwabena Wilson, President

-Dr. David Wilson, the 12th president of Morgan State University, has a long record of accomplishment and more than 30 years of experience in higher education administration.
+David Kwabena Wilson, Ed.D., the 10th president of Morgan State University, has a long record of accomplishment and more than 30 years of experience in higher education administration.
 Dr. Wilson holds four academic degrees: a B.S. in political science and an M.S. in education from Tuskegee University; an Ed.M. in educational planning and administration from Harvard University and an Ed.D. in administration, planning and social policy, also from Harvard.
-He came to Morgan from the University of Wisconsin, where he was chancellor of both University of Wisconsin Colleges and the University of Wisconsin–Extension.
+He came to Morgan from the University of Wisconsin, where he was chancellor of both the University of Wisconsin Colleges and the University of Wisconsin–Extension.
 Before that, he held numerous other administrative posts in academia, including: vice president for University Outreach and associate provost at Auburn University, and associate provost of Rutgers, the State University of New Jersey.

-Dr. Wilson has authored 2 books and more than 20 articles published in scholarly journals.
+Dr. Wilson has authored two books and more than 20 articles published in scholarly journals.
 Among the many honors and recognitions he has received for his work: he was named one of the nation’s top 100 leaders in higher education by the American Association of Higher Education in 1998, was selected as one of The Daily Record newspaper’s Influential Marylanders for 2011, and was honored by the University of Alabama with an award for outstanding leadership in engaged scholarship in April 2011.

 Dr. Wilson’s educational philosophy is to put the students’ experience first.
 As a leader, he is a consensus builder and a strong believer in transparency of process.
 His goal is to make Morgan a leader in producing the next wave of innovators in the U.S.